Somalia downplays EU criticism over ouster of former leader | DW | 28.07.2020

 The international community has expressed concern over the removal of former Prime Minister Hassan Ali Khaire in a no-confidence vote.
 Somalia's fragile government controls only a portion of the country.

-Somalia's acting Prime Minister Mahdi Guled has lashed out at the European Union (EU) and other development partners for their criticism following the July 25 ouster of former Prime Minister Hassan Ali Khaire in a no-confidence vote.
+Somalia's acting prime minister, Mahdi Guled, has lashed out at the European Union and other development partners for their criticism following the July 25 ouster of former Prime Minister Hassan Ali Khaire in a no-confidence vote.

 Khaire was a fresh arrival on the political scene when he became prime minister in 2017, and was previously the director of the Africa department of the British oil company, Soma Oil and Gas, as well as the regional director of the Norwegian Refugee Council.

-In a Tweet after chairing his first cabinet meeting, Ghuled wrote: "The cabinet meeting highlighted the SFG's [Somalia Federal Government's] gratitude to the international community but stressed the need for our partners to respect the sovereignty of our nation and our constitution as well as the UN Diplomatic Convention.
+In a tweet after chairing his first cabinet meeting, acting PM Ghuled wrote: "The cabinet meeting highlighted the SFG's [Somalia Federal Government's] gratitude to the international community but stressed the need for our partners to respect the sovereignty of our nation and our constitution as well as the UN Diplomatic Convention.
 SFG is committed to #Somalia's progress."

 EU still concerned over ouster

-However, the EU's foreign policy chief Josep Borell said the ouster, which came after an almost unanimous vote of no confidence, showed "serious disrespect for the constitutional foundations" of the country.
+However, EU foreign policy chief Josep Borell said Khaire's ouster, which came after an almost unanimous vote of no confidence, showed "serious disrespect for the constitutional foundations" of the country.

 "The European Union will review carefully how these events have come to pass, who bears responsibility and to what extent they deviate Somalia from the progress it was making and to which it had committed itself to its international partners," he continued.